ziadahmed123/SOLID-Principles/Interface segregation Principle/Readme.md

 We inforced travel_plane to implement these 3 fuctions .
-is travel plane will launch rocket ?! is travel plane should do Acrobaticmovements ?! so we implement 2 unneccessar functions .
+is travel plane will launch rocket ?! is travel plane should do Acrobaticmovements ?! so we implement 2 unnecessary functions .
 ISP solve that problem it simply means that larger interfaces should be split into smaller ones.